-When you look at many of the reasons people share about not training regularly, you will see that most typically “do not have enough time in their day” especially when working long hours, commuting an additional hour or more, and other family commitments in the evening.
+When you look at many of the reasons people share about not training regularly, you will see that most typically “do not have enough time in their day,” especially when working long hours, commuting an additional hour or more, and other family commitments in the evening.

-A great way to accumulate activity is wear a pedometer and keep track of your steps.
+A great way to accumulate activity is to wear a pedometer and keep track of your steps.
 Set a goal of 10,000 steps.
-Believe it or not that is almost 5 miles of walking which sounds like a lot, but you will burn 300+ calories depending on your weight (burn more calories the heavier you are).
-You can get 10,000 steps by putting in a few minutes before work, during work, at lunch, during break times, after work, and just daily normal walking activity.
-The goal is to just keep moving.
+Believe it or not, that is almost five miles of walking (which sounds like a lot), but you will burn 300+ calories, depending on your weight.
+(You will burn more calories the heavier you are.)
+You can get 10,000 steps by putting in a few minutes before work, during work, at lunch, during break times, after work and just daily normal walking activity.
+The goal is to keep moving.

-5 – Don't Beat Yourself Up – Adding new habits of fitness is an every day challenge.
-If you are tired, get sick, or skip a day, do not get discouraged.
+5. Don't beat yourself up.
+Adding new habits of fitness is an everyday challenge.
+If you are tired, get sick or skip a day, do not get discouraged.
 Start fresh the next day.
-Every day you wake up is a new day to challenge yourself with a new activity no matter how you slice it up through the day.
+Every day you wake up is a new day to challenge yourself with a new activity, no matter how you slice it up through the day.

 The ultimate goal in this process is to move more and eat less if you are seeking to lose weight and get healthier.
 If you add any type of activity, along with smaller portions of food during meals and snacks, you will see huge results.